kabarigou/StanMoMo/README.md

 If you have any comments, suggestions for improvements or if you are motivated to contribute to the package, feel free to email <karim.barigou@univ-lyon1.fr>

+## Citation

+This package is related to our [paper](https://arxiv.org/abs/2103.15434).
+When referring to this package, please cite as

+> Barigou, K., Goffard, P. O., Loisel, S., & Salhi, Y. (2021).
+Bayesian model averaging for mortality forecasting using leave-future-out validation. arXiv preprint
+> arXiv:2103.15434.